CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     git clone https://github.com/MicrosoftLearning/mslearn-ai-agents ai-agents
     ```

-    > **Note**: As you enter commands into the cloud shell, the output may take up a large amount of the screen buffer and the cursor on the current line may be obscured.
+    > **Note**: As you enter commands into the cloud shell, the output may take up a large amount of the screen buffer, and the cursor on the current line may be obscured.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. When the repo has been cloned, enter the following command to change the working directory to the folder containing the code files and list them all.